English

 • Reduced Latency: Leveraging the CMOS process for the integration of both electrical and optical devices translates to lower power consumption, offering an improvement over conventional LPO technologies.
 With both optical modules and electronic chips enclosed in a single package, the path for signal transfers is shortened, allowing for markedly reduced latency compared to separate packaging methods.

-LightCounting said in its December 2022 report that AI's demand for network rates is more than 10 times the current rate, and in this context, CPO is expected to reduce the power consumption of the existing pluggable optical module architecture by 50%, which will effectively solve the problem of high-speed, high-density interconnection transmission difficulties.
+LightCounting said in its December 2022 report that HPC's demand for network rates is more than 10 times the current rate, and in this context, CPO is expected to reduce the power consumption of the existing pluggable optical module architecture by 50%, which will effectively solve the problem of high-speed, high-density interconnection transmission difficulties.
 Domestic vendors are also further developing CPO technology.

 What Is LPO?